-"Next, coat the skin surrounding your nails with cuticle oil to prevent dehydration from the acetone in the polish remover.
-I love Sally Hansen Vitamin E Nail and Cuticle Oil as its thick formula really nourishes nails."
+"Next, coat the skin surrounding your nails with cuticle oil to prevent dehydration from the acetone in the polish remover," Humphrey says.
+"I love Sally Hansen Vitamin E Nail and Cuticle Oil as its thick formula really nourishes nails."

-First, cut aluminum foil into squares big enough to cover the nail tips.
-"Place a cotton pad, cut in half and soaked in acetone or gel remover, in the middle of the aluminum foil," Humphrey says.
+First, cut aluminum foil into squares big enough to cover your nail tips.
+Then: "Place a cotton pad, cut in half and soaked in acetone or nail gel remover, in the middle of the aluminum foil," Humphrey says.

-Wrap your fingertips in aluminum foil
+4. Wrap your fingertips with the pad in aluminum foil

-"Gently push any gel that's come loose off the nail plate using an orange wood stick," explains Humphrey.
-"Never force it.
-If necessary, re-wrap and repeat on remaining polish, making sure you keep the cotton pad well-saturated in remover.
-Expect this process to take 30-45 minutes and always do one hand at a time."
+The polish should come loose easily: "Never force it," she stresses.
+"If necessary, re-wrap and repeat on the remaining polish, making sure you keep the cotton pad saturated in polish remover.
+Expect this process to take 30 to 45 minutes and always do one hand at a time."

 Once all the gel has been removed, Humphrey recommends you gently file nails into your desired shape and buff the surface into a smooth, glossy shell.
 Then drench them in moisture with another layer of cuticle oil.

-"Nail Strengthener is optional after removal, but great for when you’re having a break from gels," adds Humphrey who recommends OPI's Nail Envy Sensitive & Peeling Formula Nail Strengthener.
+"Nail strengthener is optional after removal, but great for when you’re having a break from gels," adds Humphrey, who recommends OPI's Nail Envy Sensitive & Peeling Formula Nail Strengthener.
 "Just ensure the nail is wiped clean of any excess cuticle oil first."